• publish

 NYSE listed Metal Acquisition Limited (ASX:MAC) operating in the copper space also dual listed in February to tap into the investor expertise and support on ASX.

-Guzman y Gomez is the latest ASX IPO, and began trading on 20 June with a $2.2bn market capitalisation after raising $335 million.
-It’s a significant IPO for the market, the largest since the highs of 2021, and demonstrates a return of conditions where investors are willing and confident to value and support new listings.
+Guzman y Gomez (ASX:GYG) is the latest ASX IPO, and began trading on 20 June with a A$2.2 billion market capitalisation after raising A$335 million.
+Trading well in the immediate aftermarket, the share price was up 36% at the close of day one resulting in a market capitalisation of A$3 billion.
+It was a significant IPO for the market, the largest since the highs of 2021, and demonstrates a return of conditions where investors are willing and confident to value and support new listings.

 Global leader in follow on capital raisings